 In seeking out people who had been involved with the cultivation of native southern plants, the trail led to Bob McCartney at Colonial Williamsburg Foundation in Williamsburg, Virginia.
 Colonial Williamsburg's gardens relied heavily on native plants and for more than decade Bob had been collecting, propagating and introducing into the extensive gardens and grounds a wide range of seldom cultivated species.

 In the summer of 1980 Bob joined the Mackintoshes as a partner in the new nursery which became incorporated as Woodlanders, Inc. A new catalog was ready in September of 1980 and the shipping season was set from October through March.
 In 1982 Woodlanders was joined by George Mitchell, a native of Grenada who had worked there with the Mackintoshes.
-The Mackintoshes are now retired from the day-to-day operations at the nursery and are enjoying a new home and garden in Raleigh, North Carolina, with summers in New England and time to travel.
-The nursery is being operated by Bob McCartney and George Mitchell with the help of a dedicated staff of employees.
+When the Mackintoshes retired from day to day operations at Woodlanders, Inc. they moved to Raleigh, NC where they purchased, maintained and enjoyed the historic Margaret Reid garden and home.
+A daughter lived nearby and they took time to travel spending most summers in New England.
+Julia died in August of 2013 and Robert in February of 2016.
+They are much missed by everyone at Woodlanders and by many friends in the horticultural world and beyond.
+The nursery is being operated by Bob McCartney, George Mitchell and Carl Dawson, with the help of a dedicated staff of employees.